-Authority to manage marine mammals was divided between the Department of the Interior (delegated to the Fish and Wildlife Service) and the Department of Commerce (delegated to the National Oceanic and Atmospheric Administration).
-A third Federal agency, the Marine Mammal Commission (MMC), was later established to review and make recommendations on the policies and actions of the Service and NOAA related to their implementation of the MMPA.
+Authority to manage marine mammals was divided between the U.S. Fish and Wildlife Service (Service) and the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS).
+A third federal agency, the Marine Mammal Commission, was later established to review and make recommendations on the policies and actions of the Service and NMFS related to their implementation of the MMPA.
 Coordination among these agencies is a must in order to provide the best management practices for marine mammals.

-The Service was given authority to implement the MMPA for the conservation and management of sea and marine otters, walrus, polar bear, 3 species of manatees, and dugong.
+The Service was given authority to implement the MMPA for the conservation and management of sea and marine otters, walrus, polar bear, three species of manatees, and dugong.
 The Service's regulations for implementation of the MMPA can be found at 50 CFR Part 18.
-The National Marine Fisheries Service (NOAA-Fisheries) was given the responsibility to conserve and manage pinnipeds other than walrus (i.e., seals and sea lions) and cetaceans (whales, dolphins, and porpoises).
+The National Marine Fisheries Service is responsible for the conservation and management of pinnipeds other than walrus (i.e., seals and sea lions) and cetaceans (whales, dolphins, and porpoises).

 Marine Mammal Conservation in the Field

-In our efforts to conserve and manage our marine mammal species, the Service has field staff dedicated to working with our partners to conduct population censuses, assess population health, develop and implement conservation plans, promulgate regulations, and create cooperative relationships.
+The Service's Headquarters Office coordinates implementation of the MMPA; however, our major efforts to conserve and manage marine mammals occurs in the Field Offices.
+The Service has field staff dedicated to working iwth partners to conduct population censuses, assess population health, develop and implement conservation plans, promulgate regulations, and create cooperative relationships.